nanovazquez/nanovazquez.github.com/_posts/2013-07-04-playing-with-nhibernate-inverse-and-cascade.markdown

 To sum up what we've explained:

-* The **Inverse** attribute tells NHibernate if the collection is responsible to manage the relationship. "inverse=false" means that it should manage the relationship.
+* The **Inverse** attribute tells NHibernate if the collection is responsible to manage the relationship. `inverse=false` means that it should manage the relationship.
 * The **Cascade** attribute helps NHibernate to decide which operations should be cascaded from the parent object to the associated object.
 For instance, it tells NHibernate that it needs to insert the child after inserting the parent.
 * Which value you use for these two properties depends on your scenario.
 For instance:
-	* **(one-to-many)** If your foreign-key allows nullable values, you can use a collection with "inverse=false" and a cascade value different than 'none'.
+	* **(one-to-many)** If your foreign-key allows nullable values, you can use a collection with `inverse=false` and a cascade value different than 'none'.
 When you save the Parent, NHibernate will take care of saving both childs and association.
-	* **(one-to-many)** If you have a not-nullable constraint in the DB, you can use a collection with "inverse=true" and a cascade value different than 'none'.
+	* **(one-to-many)** If you have a not-nullable constraint in the DB, you can use a collection with `inverse=true` and a cascade value different than 'none'.
 In this case, you'll need to set up the association in the child before saving the parent.